Discernment Counseling

 View of the Person

-A choosing being at a crossroads — deserving clarity before committing to either path
+A choosing being at a crossroads, deserving clarity before committing to any of the three paths

 Evidence